fossasia/susi_skill_cms/docs/Skill_Tutorial.md

 (to be implemented)

-### Tutorial Level 15: Skills which create Skills
+### Tutorial Level 16: Skills which create Skills

 It is a core principle of intelligent systems to be able to learn and enhance themselves.
 We want to create intents which are able to create new intents.

 (to be implemented)

-### Tutorial Level 16: Inter-Susi Instance Dialog
+### Tutorial Level 17: Inter-SUSI Instance Dialog

-Susi runs in user instances: every chat user of a Susi instance is an individual instance.
+Susi runs in user instances: every chat user of a SUSI instance is an individual instance.
 Instances may be customized i.e. if the user calls Susi to dream with a test skill.
-Therefore different Susi instances behave differently.
-It should be possible that two different Susi instances have different 'opinions' and that two instances start a dialog with each other to find a consensus.
+Therefore different SUSI instances behave differently.
+It should be possible that two different SUSI instances have different 'opinions' and that two instances start a dialog with each other to find a consensus.
 We will learn here how to connect those instances to each other so they can talk.

 (to be implemented)